QCD Flux Tubes and Anomaly Inflow: Flux Tube with Magnetic Fields and Chiral Magnetic Effect

-In this section we use our formulation to describe an interesting phenomenon in quark creation --- the chiral magnet effect \cite{Fukushima08}.
-We will skip the chirality-conserving process since this is just the usual pair creation in strong (chromoelectric) fields \cite{Casher} via the Schwinger pair-creation mechanism \cite{Schwinger}, where the anomaly does not seem to play a role.
-The chiral magnet effect is different.
+In this section we extend our formulation to the flux tubes with extra magnetic fields (chromomagnetic and electromagnetic).
+Such field configurations can be applied to some interesting phenomena, like the glasma state \cite{Lappi06} and the chiral magnetic effect \cite{Fukushima08, Kharzeev07}.
+Also the quark creation in such gauge configuration is different from those chirality-conserving processes which are the usual pair creation in strong (chromo)electric fields \cite{Casher} with the Schwinger pair-creation mechanism \cite{Schwinger}, where anomaly does not seem to play a role.
+Let us take quark-gluon-plasma (QGP) into account.
 The formation of QGP also involves color flux tubes.
 During the ultra-relativistic collision of heavy nuclei, net color charges develop and consequently color flux tubes connect these color charges.
 Quark-antiquark and gluon pairs are produced from the color fields via the Schwinger mechanism as mentioned before.
-Pair creation can happen in chromoelectric flux tubes and be enhanced when (chromo)magnetic field has a non-vanishing component in the same direction of the chromoelectric field, more precisely, $\vec{E} \cdot \vec{B} \neq 0$.
-This is called chiral magnetic effect \cite{Fukushima08}.
-There are different approaches in understanding chiral anomalies, e.g. perturbation theory, path integral and index theorem.
-The pair creation explanation in \cite{Nielsen83} is appealing and particularly suitable in our case.
-From eqt. (\ref{Dirac2D}) and $Z_{\mu} = (0, -E(t), 0, 0) $
+Nevertheless pair creation can be enhanced when the chromomagnetic field presents and has a non-vanishing component in the direction of the chromoelectric field, more precisely, $\vec{E} \cdot \vec{B} \neq 0$.
+For example, in \cite{Lappi06} it has been proposed that longitudinal color electric and magnetic fields are produced immediately after the high energy hadronic collisions.
+Such gauge configuration has non-vanishing winding number and can separate charge in a background (electromagnetic) magnetic field.
+Consequently an electromagnetic current is generated along this magnetic field.
+This is dubbed as the chiral magnetic effect \cite{Fukushima08, Kharzeev07} where chiral anomaly plays an important role.